KLGIT886/FlutterIPTV/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## ⚠️ Disclaimer

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This application is **only a player** and does not provide any default playlists or content.
+Users must provide their own content.
+The developers are not responsible for how the application is used or the content played through it.